nullsc/Bitcoin_Monitor/README.md

 Save the details in the file and now run the python programming and it will start logging.

 ## TODO
-Add HTML logging, add the feature to disable logging(done), neaten up the class and make it call on init, single call function to operate, add a function to draw a graph, maybe add several alerts
+Add HTML logging, add the feature to disable logging(done), neaten up the class and make it call on init, single call function to operate, add a function to draw a graph, maybe add several alerts, add a csv logger

 #bitcoin #crypto #api #monitor